csinva/csinva.github.io/_notes/ai/graphical_models.md

 # structure learning

-- marginal correlation - covariance matrix
+- conditional correlation - inverse covariance matrix = precision matrix
-    - estimates are bad when not n >> d
+    - estimates only good when $n >> p$
     - eigenvalues are not well-approximated
     - often enforce sparsity
     - ex. threshold each value in the cov matrix (set to 0 unless greater than thresh) - this threshold can depend on different things
     - can also use regularization to enforce sparsity
     - POET doesn't assume sparsity
-- conditional correlation - inverse covariance matrix = precision matrix

 # bayesian networks - R & N 14.1-5